rossmcq/TexasHoldEm/README.md

 # TexasHoldEm
 TexasHoldEm card game simulator
-Needs some work and tidying up,
+Currnetly doing a bit of a tidy up after it not beeing looked at since 2019

 # Run the game
-1) To start run TexasHoldem.py to start the game engine
+1) To start run TexasHoldemEngine.py to start the game engine
-2) Users connect to the game engine by running TexasHoldEmUser.py
+2) Each player can connect to the game engine by running TexasHoldEmUser.py in a terminal.
+3) More than one player needed to start the game.
+So you may need to repeat step 2 in a separate terminal.

 ## Limitations
 1) Only can be run on 1 machine with all players sharing that machine.